-Interpretation of this Town Plan shall be the responsibility of the Planning Commission, the Development Review Board, and the Select Board, with advice from town counsel if deemed appropriate.
+Interpretation of this Town Plan shall be the responsibility of the Planning Commission, the Development Review Board, and the Selecthoard, with advice from town counsel if deemed appropriate.
 Except where specifically defined below in this plan, all words used in the Town Plan carry customary meanings.
 "Should" or "may" means is encouraged but not mandatory.
 "Shall," "will," and "must," is a mandatory requirement.
 If any portion of this Town Plan is found to be invalid, any such invalidity shall not affect the remaining portions of this Plan.

-Who is Responsible for Implementing the Town Plan
+Who is Responsible for Implementing the Town Plan?

-Implementation of the Town Plan is the responsibility of the Select Board.
-While project management and specific tasks may be delegated to other town employees, committees and volunteers the Select Board is the Board making the final determination on the Plan and is responsible for taking those actions needed to ensure that Plan goals are met.
-They will create the positions and committees needed to meet the goals of the Plan and will oversee their progress in meeting goals.
+Implementation of the Town Plan is the responsibility of the Selecthoard.
+While project management and specific tasks may be delegated to other town employees, committees and volunteers the Selecthoard is the Board making the final determination on the Plan and is responsible for taking those actions needed to ensure that Plan goals are met.
 This Town Plan shall provide the framework for managing Wilmington's future growth.
 Tools and techniques for implementing the Town Plan follow.